zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 python run.py --training-pipeline
 ```

-1. The user runs a pipeline on the client machine (in this case the training pipeline of the starter template).
-2. The client asks the server for the stack info, which returns it with the configuration of the cloud stack.
-3. Based on the stack info and pipeline specification, client builds and pushes image to the `container registry`.
-The image contains the environment needed to execute the pipeline and the code of the steps.
-4. The client creates a run in the `orchestrator`.
-In this case, we are leveraging the [Skypilot](https://skypilot.readthedocs.io/) orchestrator to create a virtual machine in the cloud and run our code on it.
-5. The `orchestrator` pulls the appropriate image from the `container registry` as its executing the pipeline (each step has an image).
-6. As each pipeline runs, it stores artifacts physically in the `artifact store`.
-7. As each pipeline runs, it reports status back to the zenml server, and optionally queries the server for metadata.

-For more detailed information on each step and additional cloud provider configurations, please refer to the [Stack deployment](../../stacks-and-components/stack-deployment/stack-deployment.md) and [Component Guide](../../stacks-and-components/component-guide/) sections of the ZenML documentation.

-With your remote Artifact Store configured and connected, you can set it as part of a new stack or update an existing stack.
-When you run your pipelines, ZenML will automatically store the artifacts in the specified remote storage, ensuring that they are preserved and accessible for future runs and by your team members.
+When you run that pipeline, ZenML will automatically store the artifacts in the specified remote storage, ensuring that they are preserved and accessible for future runs and by your team members.
+You can ask your colleagues to connect to the same [ZenML server](deploying-zenml.md), and you will notice that
+if they run the same pipeline, the pipeline would be partially cached, **even if they have not run the pipeline themselves before**.

 By connecting remote storage, you're taking a significant step towards building a collaborative and scalable MLOps workflow.
 Your artifacts are no longer tied to a single machine but are now part of a cloud-based ecosystem, ready to be shared and built upon.

-In the next chapter, we'll dive deeper into orchestrating our pipelines in the cloud, leveraging the full potential of our newly established remote storage capabilities.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>